 You can also have them both working at the same time, a feature that makes all the difference giving you a lot of crunches and drive for classic rock, country, blues, indie, alternative rock, and hard rock music.

 The sound is very warm and vintage, and the definition is crystal clear especially on low volumes (either the guitar or the pedal).
-And just like other OD pedals, it really shines when you crank the gain up.
+And just like other OD models, it really shines when you crank the gain up.